-Subject to SEBI (Mutual Funds) Regulations, 1996, any application for subscription of units may be accepted or rejected in the sole and absolute discretion of the AMC/Trustee company.
-The AMC/Trustee company may also reject any application for subscription of units if the application is invalid, incomplete, or if the AMC/Trustee company for any other reason does not believe that it would be in the interest of the scheme or its unitholders to accept such an application.
+Subject to SEBI (Mutual Funds) Regulations, 1996, any application for subscription of units may be accepted or rejected in the sole and absolute discretion of the AMC/ Trustee company.
+The AMC/ Trustee company may also reject any application for subscription of units if the application is invalid, incomplete, or if the AMC/ Trustee company for any other reason does not believe that it would be in the interest of the scheme or its unitholders to accept such an application.

-Who cannot invest

 Any individual who is a foreign national or any other entity that is not an Indian resident under the Foreign Exchange Management Act, 1999 (FEMA Act) except where registered with SEBI as a FPI or otherwise explicitly permitted under FEMA Act/ by RBI/ by any other applicable authority.
 Pursuant to RBI A.P.
 (DIR Series) circular no. 14 dated September 16, 2003, Overseas Corporate Bodies (OCBs) cannot invest in Mutual Funds.
 NRIs residing in Non-Compliant Countries and Territories (NCCTs) as determined by the Financial Action Task Force (FATF), from time to time.

-U.S. Persons and Residents of Canada as defined under the applicable laws of U.S. and Canada except the following:

-subscriptions received by way of lump sum / switches / systematic transactions received from Non-resident Indians (NRIs) /Persons of Indian origin (PIO) / Overseas Citizen of India (OCI) who at the time of such investment, are present in India and
+U.S. Persons and Residents of Canada as defined under the applicable laws of U.S. and Canada except the following: subscriptions received by way of lump sum / switches / systematic transactions received from Non-resident Indians (NRIs) /Persons of Indian origin (PIO) / Overseas Citizen of India (OCI) who at the time of such investment, are present in India and FPIs Such other persons as may be specified by AMC from time to time. documents as may be prescribed by Axis Asset Management Company Ltd. ('AMC')/Axis Mutual Fund Trustee Ltd. ('the Trustee')/Axis Mutual Fund ('the Fund') from time to time.

-FPIs

-Such other persons as may be specified by AMC from time to time.

-These investors need to submit a physical transaction request along with such documents as may be prescribed by the AMC/ the Trustee/ the Fund from time to time.

 The AMC reserves the right to put the transaction requests on hold/reject the transaction request/reverse allotted units, as the case may be, as and when identified by the AMC, which are not in compliance with the terms and conditions notified in this regard.

-The Trustee / the AMC /the Fund reserve the right to change/ modify the above provisions at a later date.

-filled up applications including purchase/redemption switches submitted.)

-How to Apply and Investors can undertake transactions in the Schemes of Axis Mutual Fund either other details (where through physical, online / electronic mode or any other mode as may be can you submit the prescribed from time to time.

-Physical Transactions

-For making application for subscription / redemption / switches, application form be and Key Information Memorandum may be obtained from / submitted to the Official Points of Acceptance (OPAs) of AMC or downloaded from the website of AMC viz. www.axismf.com.

-Online / Electronic Transactions

-Investors can undertake transactions via electronic mode through various online facilities offered by Axis AMC / other platforms specified by AMC from time to time.

-For name, address and contact no. of Registrar and Transfer Agent (R&T), email id of R&T, website address of R&T, official points of acceptance, collecting banker details etc. refer back cover page.
+Axis Mutual Fund Trustee Ltd./ the AMC reserve the right to change/ modify the above provisions at a later date.
+How to Apply and other details (where can you submit the filled up applications including purchase/redemption switches be submitted.) through physical, online / electronic mode or any other mode as may be prescribed from time to time.
+Physical Transactions For making application for subscription / redemption / switches, application form and Key Information Memorandum may be obtained from / submitted to the Official Points of Acceptance (OPAs) of AMC or downloaded from the website of AMC viz. www.axismf.com .
+Online / Electronic Transactions Investors can undertake transactions via electronic mode through various online facilities offered by Axis AMC / other platforms specified by AMC from time to time.
+For name, address and contact no. of Registrar and Transfer Agent (R&T), email in of R&T, website address of R&T, official points of acceptance, collecting banker details etc. refer back cover page.
 Please note it is mandatory for unitholders to mention their bank account numbers in their applications/requests for redemption.
 Please refer to the SAI and Application form for the instructions.

-reissue of repurchased units, including maximum extent, the manner of reissue, the entity (the scheme or the AMC) involved in the same.
+The policy regarding reissue of repurchased units, including the maximum extent, the manner of reissue, the entity (the scheme or the AMC) involved in the same.

-The policy regarding Units once redeemed will be extinguished and will not be reissued.
+Units once redeemed will be extinguished and will not be reissued.